kmatarese/glide/README.md

 The script arguments, their types, and whether they are required or not is all inferred by inspecting the `run` arguments on the nodes of the pipeline and prefixing the node name.
-For example, `RowSQLLoader` requires a `conn` and a `table` argument, as well as having a few optional arguments.
+For example, `SQLLoad` requires a `conn` and a `table` argument, as well as having a few optional arguments.
 Since the node is named "load", the CLI will automatically generate required args called `--load_conn` and `--load_table`.